hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

+Legal Partner Network: "FDR may also offer access to the Legal Partner Network as part of your program with on-time payments, which provides legal support if ever needed."

 Compliance Audio Call: "Really quick I have a short compliance audio recording to listen to...
-It covers everything we talked about..."
+It covers everything we talked about and provides the code we need to proceed..."